-Acknowlegdement: We thank Florian Zinsmeister, Johannes Ziemendorff and Marco Caliendo for helpful comments.
-We would also like to thank the German Science Foundation (DFG) for funding under the project 'Work Incentives, Earnings-Related Subsidies, and Employment in Low-Wage Labour Markets' (Ste 681/5-1).
+^{} We thank Florian Zinsmeister, Johannes Ziemendorff, Marco Caliendo, Kai-Uwe Müller and seminar participants at Stockholm School of Economics, the IAB Nuremberg, and the Free University of Berlin for helpful comments on an earlier version of this paper.
+We would also like to thank the German Science Foundation (DFG) for funding under the project "Work Incentives, Earning-Related Subsidies, and Employment in Low-Wage Labour Markets" (Ste 681/5-1).
 The usual disclaimer applies.